K-2 (Kansas highway): Route description

-The roadway continues through more farmlands for 2.5 mi and crosses Beaver Creek, then Bluff Creek about 3.2 mi later.
-K-2 continues for another 1.7 mi, crosses Spring Creek, and then enters Anthony as Main Street about .35 mi later.
-After about .35 mi K-2 turns north, at the western terminus of K-44.
-K-2 continues north for about 1.5 mi then exits the city.
-The highway continues through flat rural farmlands for about 4.5 mi then intersects US-160, which it begins to overlap.
-The two routes continue north for about 2.3 mi and enter Harper.
-The highway continues past the Harper Municipal Airport then turns east onto 14th Street, which is the southern terminus of K-14.
+K-2 crosses Beaver Creek, then Bluff Creek before reaching Anthony Municipal Airport.
+The roadway crosses over Spring Creek, and then enters Anthony as Main Street.
+K-2 turns north onto LL&G Avenue, at the western terminus of K-44.
+The highway exits the city and passes to the east of Anthony Municipal Lake.
+The highway continues through flat rural farmland to an intersection with US-160, which it begins to overlap.
+The two routes continue north for about 2.3 mi before entering Harper.
+The highway continues past the Harper Municipal Airport then turns east onto 14th Street, at the southern terminus of K-14.
 K-2 and US-160 continue through the city for 1.1 mi then K-2 turns north and US-160 continues east.
 K-2 heads north for a short distance then curves northeast and exits the city.
-The highway then crosses over a BNSF railroad track then crosses Sand Creek.
-It continues northeast through more farmlands for 3.9 mi then crosses Spring Creek.
-K-2 continues northeast, passing through Runnymede, then crosses Chikaskia River.
-The highway continues for roughly 1.9 mi then enters into Kingman County.
-K-2 continues northeast through farmlands for 2.7 mi at junction of SE 150th Avenue, which travels north to Norwich.
-The highway continues for 2.3 mi then crosses a Kansas and Oklahoma Railway.
-It continues another .6 mi then enters into Sumner County.
+The highway then crosses over a BNSF Railway track before crossing Sand Creek.
+It continues northeast through more farmland for 3.9 mi then crosses Spring Creek.
+K-2 continues northeast, passing through Runnymede, before crossing over Chikaskia River and entering into Kingman County.
+K-2 continues northeast through farmland to a junction with SE 150th Avenue, which travels north to Norwich.
+The highway continues to an at-grade crossing with a Kansas and Oklahoma Railway track then enters into Sumner County.
 It then reaches its northern terminus at K-42 west of Viola.

-The Kansas Department of Transportation (KDOT) tracks the traffic levels on its highways, and in 2019, they determined that on average the traffic varied from 500 vehicles per day slightly northeast of Hazelton to 3960 vehicles per day slightly north of Anthony.
+The Kansas Department of Transportation (KDOT) tracks the traffic levels on its highways, and in 2024, they determined that on average the traffic varied from 605 vehicles per day slightly northeast of Hazelton to 3895 vehicles per day slightly north of Anthony.
 K-2 is not included in the National Highway System.
 The National Highway System is a system of highways important to the nation's defense, economy, and mobility.
 The 1.128 mi section of K-2's alignment within Anthony is maintained by the city.
 The section of K-2 in Harper from K-14 to the north city line is maintained by the city.